ergoplatform/ergo/papers/yellow/ModifiersProcessing.md

 Unlike most of blockchain systems, Ergo have the following types of **modifiers**:
 1. In-memory:
 - Transaction - in-memory modifier
-- transactionIdsForHeader - ids of transactions in concrete block
+- TransactionIdsForHeader - ids of transactions in concrete block
 - UTXOSnapshotManifest - ids of UTXO chunks and
 2. Persistent:
 - BlockTransactions - Sequence of transactions, corresponding to 1 block.